 WDR Pg.15, Requirements, B. Discharge Specifications #7:

 The tentative WDRs state “Accumulated asbestos fibers from evaporation/infiltration and retention ponds shall be removed and disposed appropriately as proposed in the approved final post-closure maintenance plan required by this Order (see Time Schedule I.4).”
-This should be changed to “Accumulated asbestos fibers from evaporation/infiltration and retention ponds shall be removed and disposed appropriately as proposed in the approved final post-closure maintenance plan required by this Order (see Time Schedule I.4).”
+This should be changed to “Sediment from the evaporation/infiltration and retention ponds shall be removed and disposed appropriately as proposed in the approved final post-closure maintenance plan required by this Order (see Time Schedule I.4).
+Sediment removal from these ponds will generally occur as the ponds are emptied as part of operations.”

 WB Response: